giantswarm/cert-manager-app/CONTRIBUTING.md

 - Submit a pull request to giantswarm/cert-manager-app.
 - Adding unit tests will greatly improve the chance for getting a quick review and your PR accepted.
 - Your PR must receive a LGTM from a maintainer.
-- Before merging your PR, be sure to squash all commits into one.
+- We merge your PR

 Thanks for your contributions!